shakacode/webpacker_lite/README.md

 Webpacker Lite provides the webpack enabled asset helpers from [Webpacker](https://github.com/rails/webpacker).
 [React on Rails](https://github.com/shakacode/react_on_rails) will soon support using Webpacker Lite.

+# NEWS
+* 2017-04-09: React on Rails 7.0.0 beta work to include webpacker_lite gem has begun.
+See [#786](https://github.com/shakacode/react_on_rails/issues/786

 ## Prerequisites

 * Ruby 2.2+